 - Lake Ashi Cruise

 I’ve mentioned this lake a couple of times.
 It is, in my opinion, one of the highlights of Hakone.
-Lake Ashi is one of the five lakes that surround Mt Fuji.
 It is probably the second lake closest to Mt Fuji and on a very clear day, you can see Mt Fuji very clearly and relatively close to you.
 However, to view Mt Fuji, you will need to be on the cruise facing towards Togendai station.
 There’s only a few points on the lake that you can see the famous mountain as the surrounding mountains do block the view of Mt Fuji when you are at different angles.
 If you have the Hakone Free Pass, you can get on to the cruise as many times as you want within the 2 or 3 day period.
 There’s three stations for the cruise, Togendai Ko- Hakone Machi Ko – Motohakone Ko.
 Togendai station is connected to the ropeway station as well that will bring you up to Owakudani, a volcanic valley with active sulphur vents.
 Hakone Machi Ko is near the Hakone Checkpoint, an important highway checkpoint back in the Edo period between Tokyo and Kyoto.
 There’s also a rather scenic cedar tree avenue that lined the passage of the old Tokaido.
 I did get off at this station but didn’t think we have enough time to explore this area.
 We got back on to the cruise and head towards Motohakone-Ko

 - Hakone Shrine